syntasso/workshop/final-thoughts/README.md

 An application developer goes from making separate Kratix Resource Requests to get access to separate service instances to being able to make one single Resource Request to get pre-configured, ready-to-go instances of everything they need.

 We believe composable Promises are at the core of the value that Kratix provides to platform teams.

-Can you imagine the most valuable composed Promise your platform could offer to your application teams?
+Take a moment to imagine the most valuable bundle of services that your platform could offer to your application teams.
+Now that you've had experience building a platform with Kratix, translate that bundle of services into a composed Promise using Kratix as the supporting framework.

 ## Learn more
-If the idea of treating your platform as a product is new concept to you, watch this short talk by [Paula Kennedy](https://twitter.com/PaulaLKennedy) at Devoxx UK: [Crossing the Platform Gap](https://youtu.be/pAk5GReIs90) or read our two-part series about [Paving Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) on the Syntasso blog.
+If the idea of treating your platform as-a-Product is new concept to you, watch this short talk by [Paula Kennedy](https://twitter.com/PaulaLKennedy) at Devoxx UK: [Crossing the Platform Gap](https://youtu.be/pAk5GReIs90) or read our two-part series about [Paving Golden Paths](https://www.syntasso.io/post/paving-golden-paths-on-multi-cluster-kubernetes-part-1-the-theory) on the Syntasso blog.

 ## Get in touch
 💭&nbsp;&nbsp; If learning about Kratix and platforms as products sounds intriguing and you'd like to chat with us, we'd love to hear from you.
 Please reach out on https://www.syntasso.io/contact-us.